naninovel/docs/docs/en/guide/custom-commands.md

 ### Optional Parameter

-When parameter is not required, it may or may not have value assigned in the scenario script; use `HasValue` property to test whether that's the case.
-Optionally, you can use `Assigned()` static method, which takes parameter instance and returns true when the provided parameter is not null and has a value assigned.
+When a parameter is not required, it may or may not have a value assigned in the scenario script; use the `HasValue` property to test whether that's the case.
+Optionally, you can use the `Assigned()` static method, which takes a parameter instance and returns true when the provided parameter is not null and has a value assigned.

 ```csharp
 public StringParameter MyOptionalParameter;